 Worship in Time of COVID-19

-In this time of social distancing for coronavirus, we have suspended our in-person gatherings, but continue to join for worship in the following ways:
+In this time of social distancing for coronavirus, we have suspended our in-person gatherings, but continue to join for worship on Sunday afternoons by Zoom.

-Sunday afternoon: We gather at 4 PM via Zoom for prayer, music, our expression of joys and concerns and, most important, communion shared from our own homes.
+We gather at 4 PM for a full service including readings, sermon, music, joys and concerns and, most important, communion shared from our own homes.
 This virtual gathering brings joy, connections and support.